Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 Despite a slowdown and a slight decrease in Q3 2023, the Hungarian economy is expected to grow by 2.5—3.5% in 2024.

-From July 1st, 2024, foreign investors in the Hungarian economy will be able to claim residency under the Golden Visa program.
-To qualify, they need to invest in real estate fund units, buy residential property, or make a donation.
+Foreign investors in the Hungarian economy can claim residency under the Golden Visa program.
+To qualify, they need to invest in real estate fund units or make a donation.
 The Golden Visa will be granted for 10 years.

 One of the investment options available to foreigners in Hungary is purchasing a share in an investment fund.